jizel/snap-im-tests/docker-manager/README.md

 `127.0.0.1`.
 When this call returns successfully, you can be sure that underlying service is up and running.

 You can use UDP protocol as well by `Protocol.UDP`.

+## How to release new version?

+Run tests, update version in `gradle.properties` to non-snapshot version, `gradle clean install -x test`, optionally add local repositories to `tests/build.gradle` and `tests/buildSrc/build.gradle` in this repository and check all is good, execute `gradle uploadArchives` here, finally.
+The last step will upload artifacts to our Nexus repository.
+Be sure you have credentials rightly set.
+Update version in `gradle.properties` to next snapshot version.
+Make commits after every change in build.gradle files.